PratiyushT/Obsidian-Notes/Cpp/04_Functions/10_Function Pointer.md

 Syntax: `datatype (*pointer_name)(argument_list);`

-A function pointer can point to any function as long as the function signature matches.
+A function pointer can point to any function as long as the function signature (only data types and not names) matches.

 ```cpp
 #include <iostream>